 - Boarding unattended minors: children six years of age and under must be closely accompanied at all times by an older responsible individual;

-- Roller-skating, roller-blading, or skateboarding on buses;
+- Roller-skating, roller-blading, bike riding or skateboarding on buses or on the Transfer Point platform;

 - Hanging or swinging from stanchions or other bus equipment with feet off the floor;